brandon-setegn/devcontainer-poetry-example/README.md

 2. Create a folder for devcontainer config: `\hello-world\.devcontainer`
 3. Add files `devcontainer.json` and `Dockerfile`
 4. Copy contents from this repository to their respective .devcontainer files
 5. Add file `.env` to the `/hello-world/.devcontainer` folder.
 This file can be empty but needs to exist.
 This is where we will put any environment variables that are required.
-DO NOT check our .env into git.
+DO NOT check your .env into git.

 ## Reopen Project in VS Code as devcontainer
 1. Inside VS Code open the Command Pallete with `CTRL + SHIFT + P`